Job Interview Invitation Letter Examples

 Once you've received this invitation, what should you do next?
 Start by giving yourself a moment to celebrate your accomplishment!
 Many jobs have tons of applicants, so it's a big deal to make it to the interview stage.

 Once you've spent some time feeling proud of yourself, respond to the email.
-Aim to respond promptly — ideally, you will send your email response the same day that you receive the invitation in order to demonstrate your enthusiasm to be interviewed.
+Aim to respond promptly — ideally, you will send your email response the same day that you receive the invitation to demonstrate your enthusiasm to be interviewed.
 Confirm if you can make the interview time mentioned in the email.

 If you can't attend an interview at the suggested time or date, simply state that the time doesn't work for you, and offer some alternatives.